isomerpages/govtech-gobusiness-main/pages/ipgrow/questel.md

 Whether for patent, trademark, domain name, or design, Questel provides its customers with the software, tech-enabled services, and consulting services necessary to give them a strategic advantage.
 We use state-of-the-art technology such as artificial intelligence, big data, or blockchain, powered by an unparalleled network of international experts, to optimize the maintenance of any IP asset while streamlining the internal processes of our corporate and law firm clientele.
 These solutions, when combined with our IP cost management platform, deliver clients an average savings of 30-60% across the entire prosecution budget.
-Beyond IP, Questel’s mission is to facilitate the development of innovation in an efficient, secure, and sustainable way.
+Beyond IP, Questel's mission is to facilitate the development of innovation in an efficient, secure, and sustainable way.

 <b>Year established in Singapore:</b> 2018